 Harborview Medical Center and the University of Washington have an illustrious history of leadership in research in critical care medicine.
 The Critical Care Division of the Department of Anesthesiology and Pain Medicine is actively involved in outcomes-based research at Harborview Medical Center, providing opportunities for critical care fellows to gain exposure to clinical research.
 For trainees interested in more in-depth research training with the intent to pursue an academic career, several opportunities exist.
 The department offers a two-year research fellowship in basic science or clinical research for trainees interested in focused research training that is funded by an NIH training grant.
 Another mechanism for research training is present in the form of research "faculty-fellowships" that combine clinical work with basic science or clinical research training, which are funded by clinical revenue.

-The University of Washington Anesthesiology Critical Care Fellowship will be participating in the SF Match for the fellowship session beginning in July 2015.
+The University of Washington Anesthesiology Critical Care Fellowship is now participating in the SF Match.
 Candidates must register with the SF Match at https://www.sfmatch.org.
-Graduates of ACGME accredited residency programs in anesthesiology, emergency medicine, general surgery and surgical sub-specialties are invited to apply.
+Graduates of ACGME accredited residency programs in anesthesiology, emergency medicine, obstetrics, general surgery and surgical sub-specialties are invited to apply.

-Electronic application material will be accepted.
-If emailed, reference letters must be on institutional letter head and sent from an institutional address by the writer or administrative assistant.
+Electronic application material is preferred.
+If emailed, reference letters must be on institutional letter head and sent from an institutional email address by the writer or administrative assistant.

-In addition to the application form, these are the documents required for application:
+In addition to the application form, these documents are required for application:

-For applicants from Anesthesiology, Emergency Medicine, Obstetrics, or Surgery programsshould send completed applications and/or questions to:
+Applicants from anesthesiology, emergency medicine, obstetrics, or surgery programsshould send completed applications and/or questions to:

 Fellowship Program Administrator